In a D5 Gym, a Soft-Spoken Muay Thai Legend Trains Future Fighters | Saigoneer

 In getting to know Nhat, I learned that he comes from a family of respected martial arts masters: grandfather — Tan Hoang; father — Nguyen Tran Dieu, and mother Nguyen Thi Ngoc Anh [aka Minh Anh Ngoc; pictured with Nhat].

 “Growing up in a family such as this, I was exposed to the benefits of martial arts from an early age — training my body and mind, and I decided to embrace the practice,” he said.
-I asked Nhat why he chose Muay Thai over other martial arts forms and he replied that “it more resembled the ancient forms of Vietnamese hand-to-hand combat, in addition to the mental discipline aspects.”
+I asked Nhat why he chose Muay Thai over other martial art forms and he replied that “it more resembled the ancient forms of Vietnamese hand-to-hand combat, in addition to the mental discipline aspects.”

 I particularly noticed Nhat’s demeanor as he led the drills; a calmness that seems unflappable and commands respect.
 He does have control over his emotions — both outside and inside the ring.